miku/siskin/docs/ai-etc/README.md

 * DOAJ, Jstor, IEEE, BASE, OSF, OLC, ...

+In total, our raw (not deduplicated) dataset of mostly article metadata consists of 161953178 (so 89.1% of data comes from Crossref).

 ### It's files all the way down

 * one way to [minimize state](https://www.worldofbs.com/minimize-state/)